Citation, DOI, disclosures and article data

 Lymphatic malformations are benign lesions of vascular origin that show lymphatic differentiation.
-It is considered the lymphatic equivalent of a hemangioma of blood vessels.
+Specifically, they are vascular malformations and not vascular tumors as per the 2018 ISSVA classification of vascular anomalies 5.

 This article focuses on the general features of lymphatic malformations.
 For a specific discussion in other locations, please refer to: